Projective, Sparse, and Learnable Latent Position Network Models: LEARNABILITY

-Our work also resembles \citet{Sussman-Tang-Priebe-consistent}, who establish that the latent positions for dot-product network models can be consistently estimated.
-The dot product model, a latent variable model which is closely related to the LPM, has a link probability function defined by $K(Z^i, Z^j) = Z^i \cdot Z^j$ with $Z^j, Z^j \in S$.
+Our learnability of latent positions result (Lemma~\ref{consistentpositions}) resembles that of \citet{Sussman-Tang-Priebe-consistent}, who establish that the latent positions for dot-product network models can be consistently estimated.
+The dot product model---a latent variable model which is closely related to the LPM---has a link probability function defined by $K(Z_i, Z_j) = Z_i \cdot Z_j$ with $Z_j, Z_j \in S$.
 The latent space $S \subset \mathbb{R}^d$ is defined such that all link probabilities must fall with $[0,1]$.
-Our proof technique for Theorem~\ref{consistentpositions} follows a similar approach as the one used to prove their Proposition 4.3.
+Our proof technique follows a similar argument as the one used to prove their Proposition 4.3.

+It should be noted that learnability of the link probability matrix for the sparse LPM could be established by applying results from \emph{Universal Singular Value Thresholding} \citep{Chatterjee-matrix-estimation, Xu-rates-convergence-graphon}.
+However, it is unclear how to extend such estimators to establish learnability of the latent positions; estimated probability matrices from universal singular value thresholding do not necessarily translate to a valid set of latent positions for a given link function.

 Other related work includes \citet{Arias-Castro-et-al-estimating-latent-distances}, which considers the problem of estimating latent distances between nodes when the functional form of the link probability function is unknown.
 They show that, if the link probability function is non-increasing and zero outside of a bounded interval, the lengths of the shortest paths between nodes can be used to consistently rank the distances between the nodes. \citet{Diaz-McDiarmid-Mitsche-geometric-graphs} and \citet{Rocha-Janssen-Kalyaniwalla-linear-graphs} also propose estimators in similar settings with more specialized link functions.
-None of these approaches are appropriate for our case--- we are interested in recovering the latent positions under the assumption $K$ is known with positive support on the entire real line.
+None of these approaches are appropriate for our case---we are interested in recovering the latent positions under the assumption $K$ is known with positive support on the entire real line.